phduytien/weather-list-ios/README.md

 - [x] 6.
 Exception handling
 - [x] 7.
 Caching handling
 - [x] 8.
 Accessibility for Disability Supports:
-- [x] a.
-VoiceOver:Useascreenreader.
+  - a.
+Voice Over: Use a screen reader.
-- [x] b.
+  - b.
 Scaling Text: Display size and font size: To change the size of items on your screen, adjust the display size or font size.
 - [x] 9.
 Entity relationship diagram for the database and solution diagrams for the components, infrastructure design if any
   - a.
 Caching mechanism diagram
 <img src="https://github.com/phduytien/weather-list-ios/blob/master/Diagrams/caching-mechanism-diagram.png" data-canonical-src="https://github.com/phduytien/weather-list-ios/blob/master/Diagrams/caching-mechanism-diagram.png" width="300" height="251" />